-- (4) SPECIAL HUNTING CONDITIONS, LIMITATIONS AND RESTRICTIONS. (a) During the field portion of the hunting activity a mentor shall accompany a novice participant. - (b) During hunting skills field activities the area shall be posted with a sign advising of the activity. - (c) At least one mentor shall be a certified hunter education instructor. - (d) Mentors shall have at least 5 years of hunting experience. - (5) SPECIAL FISHING CONDITIONS, LIMITATIONS AND RESTRICTIONS. (a) During the field portion of the fishing activity there may be no more than 3 novice participants per mentor. - (b) Non-licensed mentors may be involved with assisting but will need approvals if they take part in the actual fishing activity unless they are enrolled as a novice participant. - (6) STATE PARKS.
+- (4) SPECIAL HUNTING CONDITIONS, LIMITATIONS AND RESTRICTIONS. (a) During the field portion of the hunting activity a mentor shall accompany a novice participant. - (b) During hunting skills field activities the area shall be posted with a sign advising of the activity. - (c) At least one mentor shall be a certified hunter education instructor. - (d) Mentors shall have at least 5 years of hunting experience. - (5) SPECIAL FISHING CONDITIONS, LIMITATIONS AND RESTRICTIONS. (a) Except as provided in par. (b), the applicant, instructors and mentors shall possess a valid fishing approval. - (b) Non-licensed mentors may be involved with assisting but will need approvals if they take part in the actual fishing activity unless they are enrolled as a novice participant. - (6) STATE PARKS.
 Waivers may be issued that allow the following activities in state parks: - (a) Possession of loaded and uncased firearms. - (b) Possession of strung and uncased bows. - (c) Shooting of deer and turkey on properties opened for the hunting of these species under s.
-29.089 (3), Stats. - (d) Use of unleashed dogs. - (7) EXEMPTIONS.
-This section does not apply to special hunting events established under s.
-NR 10.01.
+29.089 (3), Stats.